 The Temple David Choir also performs at Purim spiels and on special occasions.
 Last year a ‘Psalm Festival’ was organized with the Word of God Church choirs and was a major success.
 Each year during Thanksgiving week, the choir sings at a community interfaith event in Monroeville.

-Presently choir members include (in order of length of service) Jan Zimmer, Randy Boswell, Marsha Boswell, Connie Schwartz-Bedo, Richard Myerowitz, Aggie Segal, Kay Liss, and Carol Gottlieb and Carol Congedo.
+Presently choir members include (in order of length of service) Jan Zimmer, Randy Boswell, Marsha Boswell, Connie Schwartz, Richard Myerowitz, Kay Liss, and Carol Congedo.
 Eligibility for choir membership begins immediately following Bar or Bat Mitzvah.
 One future goal is to have the choir become “inter-generational”.

 There have been two choir directors in the last 20 years.
 From 1994-2009, the choir director was Sharon Leibowitz, a talented Temple David member.
 Sharon was an expert at piano and keyboard and played music for the Religious School in past years and was herself a member of the choir.